omarrodriguezh20/masterchallenge/README.md

 Requirement
 ------------

 Determine if two cities are connected.
 Two cities are considered connected if there’s a series of roads that can be traveled from one city to another.

 Assumptions
 ----------

-- There's only one road going out from one city to another.
 - There is no endpoint for update cities and roads
 - The file will be stored on the classpath and provided with the solution
 - The file is small enough to be stored on memory